Practicing as an optometrist

 Step#4.
 Advanced Standing Optometry Preparatory Program (ASOPP)

-Starting in April 2022, the University of Waterloo School of Optometry and Vision Science (WOVS) will be offering a new educational pathway each year for up to six qualified internationally trained optometric graduates (IOGs), the Advanced Standing Optometry Preparatory Program (ASOPP).
+The University of Waterloo School of Optometry and Vision Science (WOVS) offers a new educational pathway each year for up to 6 qualified internationally trained optometric graduates (IOGs), the Advanced Standing Optometry Preparatory Program (ASOPP).

 Eligible IOGs will be required to